• Skip to primary navigation

 Enjoy!
 Let me know if this becomes your favorite broccoli recipe.
 It’s easy enough for weeknight dinners and impressive enough to serve to guests.

-More healthy broccoli recipes
+More nutritious broccoli recipes

 Gluten free chicken and broccoli stir-fry – I use sautéed broccoli in this dish.
 Chicken and broccoli in a mouthwatering sauce is easy to make at home, but tastes just like a restaurant-quality dish.
 It goes from stovetop to table in 30 minutes.